 The mission to destroy Kalenga started in October 28th 1894 from Lugulu hill.
 The Germans bombarded Kalenga from Lugulu hill for two days.
 The Hehe fought hard to resist the German onslaught but on the 30th October the Germans managed to enter Mkwawa’s fort (Lipuli) and engaged the Hehe with bayonets.
 In the ensuing melee Mkwawa walked away from the fighting and Kalenga fell.The Germans had taken possession of the fort.
 They examined it, destroyed the weapon store, and removed some ivory and guns.
 The Germans hoped that destruction of the fort would be enough to make Chief Mkwawa come to terms.
 Once more they attempted to negotiate with him, but the Hehe continued to attack the Germans.

-On the 19th of June 1954, fifty six years to the day of Chief Mkwawa's death, Sir Edward Twining the then Governor of Tanganyika handed over his skull to Chief Adam Sapi Mkwawa from the German government.
-The return of Chief Mkwawa's skull was in accordance to the Versailles Treaty June 28, 1919 : Part VIII Article 246.
+On the 19th of June 1954, fifty six years to the day of Chief Mkwawa’s death, Sir Edward Twining the then Governor of Tanganyika handed over his skull to Chief Adam Sapi Mkwawa from the German government.
+The return of Chief Mkwawa’s skull was in accordance with the Versailles Treaty June 28, 1919: Part VIII Article 246.